11 Best Pontoon Boats for 2024

 While pontoons may not give you the adrenaline-pumping action of center console boats, they are one of the most versatile water vessels you’ll ever come across.
 Since they aren’t exclusively built for fishing or water sports, they offer a great compromise for people who like a bit of both.

 Did we mention how comfortable they are?
 Yeah … we probably should have led with that.
 Imagine how great it would be to have your living room couch on the river or lake without having to fork over loads of cash for a luxury yacht?
 Well, that’s what you get with a pontoon boat.

 Now, if you’re thinking of those simplistic old-school-looking box-like structures mounted on two hulls, and with a couple of garden chairs inside, well, let’s just say they’ve come a long way from what they once were.
 Today’s models are designed for luxury and functionality.

-We’ve put together an in-depth review of the 10 best pontoon boats for 2020, and a buying guide to help you choose the best one.
+We’ve put together an in-depth review of the 10 best pontoon boats, and a buying guide to help you choose the best one.

 ● Packed with loads of comfort and convenience features

 ● Great for fishing, entertaining and water sports